-Weeks 2-3: Student intern and Agency Instructor complete Learning Agreement Weeks 3-4: Practicum Faculty completes first practicum meeting (fall semester only) Weeks 7-8: Student intern and Agency Instructor complete Mid-Term Evaluation site meeting by Practicum Faculty (both fall and spring semesters).
+Weeks 2-3: Student intern and field instructor complete Learning Agreement Weeks 3-4: Field faculty completes first practicum meeting (fall semester only) Weeks 7-8: Student intern and field instructor complete Mid-Term Evaluation site meeting by field faculty (both fall and spring semesters).

-Weeks 14-15: Student intern and Agency Instructor complete Final Evaluation, prior to final semesters)
+Weeks 14-15: Student intern and field instructor complete Final Evaluation, prior to final semesters)

-Weeks 14-15: Practicum Faculty completes final practicum meeting (both fall and spring
+Weeks 14-15: Field faculty completes final practicum meeting (both fall and spring

-- Weekly practicum and supervision hours need to be completed by student intern on Tevera. - Monthly logs (inclusive of supervision hours) need to be signed by student intern and Agency Practicum Instructor, and submitted in Tevera on a monthly basis. - Reflective journals are completed weekly by student intern and submitted to Practicum Faculty via Canvas.
-The student intern may share their journal entry with Agency Practicum Instructor(s) when helpful to supervision, but otherwise only the members of the students' seminar class can read a students' journal entry. - Process Recordings, Case Reviews, and other assignments described in the Seminar syllabi, are completed and submitted in accordance with the Seminar course and the due dates on course syllabi.
+- Weekly practicum and supervision hours need to be completed by student intern on Tevera. - Monthly logs (inclusive of supervision hours) need to be signed by student intern and agency field instructor, and submitted in Tevera on a monthly basis. - Reflective journals are completed weekly by student intern and submitted to field faculty via Canvas.
+The student intern may share their journal entry with agency field instructor(s) when helpful to supervision, but otherwise only the members of the students' field seminar class can read a students' journal entry. - Process Recordings, Case Reviews, and other assignments described in the Field Seminar syllabi, are completed and submitted in accordance with the Field Seminar course and the due dates on course syllabi.